-New CEO Petra von Strombeck introduced herself to employees at the Company Meeting in Valencia in January 2020.
-Staying in touch despite coronavirus: Petra von Strombeck also used digital communication channels to exchange idea with all New Workers at the "Virtual Campfire"
+Staying in touch despite coronavirus: Petra von Strombeck also used digital communication channels to exchange ideas with all New Workers at the "Virtual Campfire"

-A sight that became familiar: Team meetings held
+A sight that became familiar: Team meetings held via webcam conference

 This was a clear demonstration of how our DNA as a digital company and our experience with flexible, agile forms of working helped us react quickly to events while remaining fully operational at all times.
 It was impressive to see how our operations carried on almost seamlessly while our staff worked from home.
 Online meetings via webcam quickly became the norm, not only within the teams but also for more personal one-on-one conversations, which compensated to some extent for the loss of face-to-face meetings.